costajob/app-servers/README.md

 ##### Considerations
 Rack proves to be a pretty fast HTTP server: it's modular, easy to extend and almost every Ruby Web framework is Rack-compliant.
-The ability to add middlewares easily make it so flexible i suggest picking it in place of more heavyweight frameworks (that can be added in a second time).
+The ability to add middlewares easily make Rack so flexible i suggest picking it in place of heavyweight frameworks (that can be added in a second time).

 ### Plug
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.